-Our calculations indicate that the FNP is not projected to be depleted, so the Municipal Bond Index Rate is not used in the determination of the SEIR and calculation of the TPL as of June 30, 2019 or June 30, 2020.
-The SEIR is 7.50%, the long-term assumed rate of return on investments in effect at the current and Prior Measurement Dates.
+Our calculations indicate that the FNP is not projected to be depleted, so the Municipal Bond Index Rate is not used in the determination of the SEIR and calculation of the TPL as of June 30, 2020 or June 30, 2021.
+The SEIR at the Prior Measurement Date was 7.50% and is 7.00% at the current Measurement Date.
 Please see Paragraph 31.b.(1) for more explanation of the development of the SEIR.